cvrebert/css-mq-parser/CONTRIBUTING.md

 # Contributing

 ### Code style
-The project's coding style is laid out in the JSHint, ESLint, and JSCS configurations.
+The project's coding style is laid out in the JSHint and ESLint configurations.

 ### Chai unit tests
 The included [Chai-based](https://github.com/chaijs/chai) unit tests can be run via `npm run unit`.